 Documents to Gather for Mortgage Loan Application

-Most sellers will not accept an offer unless you are pre-approved, which means you should have a pre-approval letter from a bank or a lender that shows how much they will lend you.
-Getting pre-approved for a loan before making offers helps establish your price range and how much you can afford.
+Most sellers will not accept an offer unless you are pre-approved.
+A pre-approval letter from a bank or a lender shows how much they will lend you.
+Getting pre-approved for a loan helps establish your price range and how much you can afford.
 It also shows the seller your offer is serious.

 Here they are again: